woojiahao/git-guide/07-advanced-git/07-01-git-log/README.md

 But there is something weird here...
 We can see that there is a commit tagged with origin/master, along with the commits of our current branch, frontend/landing.
 As we have established previously in chapter 6, all branches start off somewhere.
 In this example, the branch frontend/landing branches out from the origin/master branch.
 As such, git log makes a reference to this.

-Luckily, we don't have to guess as there is a flag which will show us the relationship between these commits.
+Luckily, we don't have to imagine these relationships between branches and commits as there is a flag that provides us with that visualization.

 #### graph
 To make git log show the relationships between commits, we just have to add the `--graph` flag.
 This flag shows a 'graph' of the commits, which for us means the relationship the commits have.